St. Louis GateKeepers

-The St. Louis GateKeepers are an all-men's flat-track roller derby team based in St. Louis, Missouri.
+The St. Louis GateKeepers are an open gender flat-track roller derby team based in St. Louis, Missouri.
 It was founded in November 2009 by Magnum, p.i.m.p.
 (Scott Meyer), a referee for the Arch Rival Rollergirls, and Bat Wing (Evan Jones).
 Since then, the league has grown to support two touring travel teams (the main travel team and the B-Keepers, the travelling B-team) and three local teams: The Creve Coroners, The Central West Friends, and the Raiders of Forest Park.

 History

 The St. Louis GateKeepers were conceived by Scott Meyer (who skates under the name Magnum p.i.m.p.) and Evan Jones (Bat Wing) on the way from a men's roller derby bout in Sioux City.
 Together, they started the GateKeepers in November 2009.
 Since then, the league has grown from starting with only a few players to a roster that includes over 40 skaters.
 The GateKeepers won the Men's Roller Derby Association World Championship in 2015.